DeeJayElly/xo-project/README.txt

 * Fix bug with selecting count of videos on the page when it's more than 50 videos DONE - Filters button should be hidden when opened video page
-* In case if passed wrong video id, the user should be redirected on a page with youtube videos list
-* Filters should be the same as selected before on page refresh
+* In case if passed wrong video id, the user should be redirected on a page with youtube videos list DONE - Filters should be the same as selected before on page refresh
 * Unit tests coverage should be not less than 70%, higher -> better

 PLEASE NOTE THAT ALL THE TASKS LISTED ABOVE ARE MANDATORY.
 We'll be evaluating your submission from the following perspectives: